douglas-j-bothwell/douglas-j-bothwell.github.io/README.md

 ### Moogsoft (2018-Present)

-* Wrote entire v1 doc set from scratch for Moogsoft Observability Cloud, which uses advanced AI-based algorithms to monitor, observe, filter, deduplicate, and correlate raw monitoring data into a single, interactive list of actionable incidents.
-This doc set is now the centerpiece of https://docs.moogsoft.com.

-* Developed a fully automated, end-to-end pipeline for publishing and updating docs using Python, Bash, and REST calls.

-* Lead writer for API docs.
+* Currently the API writer for Moogsoft Observability Cloud.
 Work includes:

+   * Implemented a major revamp of the [Moogsoft API docs](https://api.docs.moogsoft.com/reference/overview), with new intros/overviews and object references.

+   * Edit Java code to update auto-generated Swagger files.

+   * Writing guided "hello-world" code samples to onboard users to specific APIs (in progress).

+   * Test and review API specs for clarity, consistency, and usability.

    * Reorganized swagger files in coordination with engineering director.

    * Wrote Swagger conversion utility in Python that converts YAML files to JSON, organizes files by release number, and imports external schema referenced in swagger specs.

-   * Created and ran extensive tests using Postman and wrote bash scripts to reproduce errors.

-   * Reviewing Swagger specs for grammer, consistency, and usability (_in progress_)
+* Wrote entire v1 doc set from scratch for Moogsoft Observability Cloud, which uses advanced AI-based algorithms to monitor, observe, filter, deduplicate, and correlate raw monitoring data into a single, interactive list of actionable incidents.
+This doc set is now the centerpiece of https://docs.moogsoft.com.

+* Manage the git repos and publishing processes for Tech Content group.
+Developed a fully-automated, end-to-end pipeline for publishing and updating docs using Python, bash, and REST calls.

-* Wrote, tested, and deployed Express demo utility in Python that
+* Wrote, tested, and deployed demo utility in Python that
    * Generates sample event and metric data based on parameterized randomization
    * Supports customization of hostnames, metrics, events, and anomaly severity levels
    * Sends generated data to Express ingestion API

+* Evaluated Jekyll as a possible publishing platform.
+Forked and modified a Jekyll doc theme and added Swagger UI functionality.
+Created a semi-automated pipeline to convert Moogsoft docs to markdown.

 * Evaluated Oxygen XML as a possible authoring tool

-* Created XML repo that illustrates how you can perform various tasks using DITA and Oxygen:
+* Evaluated Oxygen XML as a possible authoring tool.
+Created an XML repo that illustrates how to perform various tasks using DITA and Oxygen: define global variables, apply conditions to show/hide content, and publish output to HTML and PDF.

-   * Define global variables for company and product names

-   * Define and apply conditions to show/hide content based on company and product name

-   * Publish output to HTML and PDF

 ### AppDynamics (2016-2018)